RedHatProductSecurity/trestle-demo/markdown/catalogs/nist_rev5_all/pe/pe-6.md

 ## Control Statement

+The organization:

-- \[a.\] Monitor physical access to the facility where the system resides to detect and respond to physical security incidents;
+- \[a.\] Monitors physical access to the facility where the information system resides to detect and respond to physical security incidents;

-- \[b.\] Review physical access logs {{ insert: param, pe-06_odp.01 }} and upon occurrence of {{ insert: param, pe-06_odp.02 }} ; and
+- \[b.\] Reviews physical access logs {{ insert: param, pe-6_prm_1 }} and upon occurrence of {{ insert: param, pe-6_prm_2 }}; and

-- \[c.\] Coordinate results of reviews and investigations with the organizational incident response capability.
+- \[c.\] Coordinates results of reviews and investigations with the organizational incident response capability.

+## Control Objective

+Determine if the organization:

+- \[PE-6(a)\] monitors physical access to the facility where the information system resides to detect and respond to physical security incidents;

+- \[PE-6(b)\]

+  - \[PE-6(b)[1]\] defines the frequency to review physical access logs;
+  - \[PE-6(b)[2]\] defines events or potential indication of events requiring physical access logs to be reviewed;
+  - \[PE-6(b)[3]\] reviews physical access logs with the organization-defined frequency and upon occurrence of organization-defined events or potential indications of events; and

+- \[PE-6(c)\] coordinates results of reviews and investigations with the organizational incident response capability.

 ## Control guidance

-Physical access monitoring includes publicly accessible areas within organizational facilities.
-Examples of physical access monitoring include the employment of guards, video surveillance equipment (i.e., cameras), and sensor devices.
-Reviewing physical access logs can help identify suspicious activity, anomalous events, or potential threats.
-The reviews can be supported by audit logging controls, such as [AU-2](#au-2) , if the access logs are part of an automated system.
-Organizational incident response capabilities include investigations of physical security incidents and responses to the incidents.
-Incidents include security violations or suspicious physical access activities.
-Suspicious physical access activities include accesses outside of normal work hours, repeated accesses to areas not normally accessed, accesses for unusual lengths of time, and out-of-sequence accesses.
+Organizational incident response capabilities include investigations of and responses to detected physical security incidents.
+Security incidents include, for example, apparent security violations or suspicious physical access activities.
+Suspicious physical access activities include, for example: (i) accesses outside of normal work hours; (ii) repeated accesses to areas not normally accessed; (iii) accesses for unusual lengths of time; and (iv) out-of-sequence accesses.

-## Control assessment-objective

-physical access to the facility where the system resides is monitored to detect and respond to physical security incidents;
-physical access logs are reviewed {{ insert: param, pe-06_odp.01 }};
-physical access logs are reviewed upon occurrence of {{ insert: param, pe-06_odp.02 }};
-results of reviews are coordinated with organizational incident response capabilities;
-results of investigations are coordinated with organizational incident response capabilities.